Bletchley: Origins and early modern history

-Almost forty years after the construction of Bletchley railway station, the 1884/5 Ordnance Survey showed Bletchley as still just a small village around the C of E parish church at Old Bletchley, and a (separate) hamlet near the Methodist chapel and Shoulder of Mutton public house at the junction of Shenley Road/Newton Road with Buckingham Road.
-(These districts are known today as Old Bletchley and Far Bletchley).
+Almost forty years after the construction of the station, the 1884/5 Ordnance Survey map showed the settlement as still just a small village around the Church of England parish church at Old Bletchley.
+There was a separate hamlet near to the Methodist chapel and Shoulder of Mutton public house, at the junction of Shenley Road/Newton Road with Buckingham Road.
+These districts are known today as Old Bletchley and Far Bletchley.
 The major settlement of the time is nearby Fenny Stratford.

 The Bletchley area is rich in Oxford Clay, which has long been used for bricks.
 Brick-making has taken place on the Newton Leys site and the surrounding area from the late 19th century, circa 1897.
 Bletchley Brickworks closed in September 1990.

-"Bigger, Better, Brighter" – Bletchley in the 20th century
+"Bigger, Better, Brighter"

 In the urban growth of the Victorian period brought by the railway, the town merged with Fenny Stratford.
-The latter had been constituted an urban district (with Simpson) in 1895, and Bletchley was added in 1898.
-By 1911, the population of the combined parishes was 5,166 but the balance between them had changed: in that year, the name of the local council (Urban District) changed from Fenny Stratford UD to Bletchley UD.
-The 1926 Ordnance Survey shows the settlements beginning to merge, with large private houses along the Bletchley Road between them.
-In 1933, the newly founded Bletchley Gazette began a campaign for a "Bigger, Better, Brighter, Bletchley".
+The latter had been constituted an urban district, with Simpson, in 1895 and Bletchley was added in 1898.
+By 1911, the population of the combined parishes was 5,166, but the balance between them had changed; in that year, the name of the local council (Urban District) changed from Fenny Stratford UD to Bletchley UD.
+The 1926 Ordnance Survey map shows the settlements beginning to merge, with large private houses along the Bletchley Road between them.
+In 1933, the newly-founded Bletchley Gazette began a campaign for a "Bigger, Better, Brighter, Bletchley".

 As the nation emerged from World War II, Bletchley Council renewed its desire to expand from its 1951 population of 10,919.
-By mid-1952, the council was able to agree terms with five London Boroughs to accept people and businesses from bombed-out sites in London.
-This trend continued through the 1950s and 1960s, culminating (Note: meaning both "the last" and "the best".
-The Greater London Council (GLC) was very proud of the Lakes Estate, declaring it to be the finest in modern architecture for a working class estate, based on the design concept pioneered in Radburn, New Jersey) in the GLC–funded Lakes Estate in Water Eaton parish, even as Milton Keynes was being founded.
-Industrial development kept pace, with former London businesses relocating to new industrial estates in Mount Farm and Denbigh – Marshall Amplification being the most notable.
+By mid-1952, the council was able to agree terms with five London boroughs to accept people and businesses from bombed-out sites in the capital.
+This trend continued through the 1950s and 1960s, culminating (Note: Meaning both "the last" and "the best".
+The Greater London Council was very proud of the Lakes Estate, declaring it to be the finest in modern architecture for a working class estate, based on the design concept pioneered in Radburn, New Jersey) in the Greater London Council–funded Lakes Estate in Water Eaton parish, even as Milton Keynes was being founded.

+Industrial development kept pace, with former London businesses relocating to new industrial estates in Mount Farm and Denbigh; Marshall Amplification was the most notable.
 With compulsory purchase, Bletchley Road (now renamed to Queensway after a royal visit in 1966) became the new high street with wide pavements where front gardens once lay.
-Houses near the railway end were replaced by shops but those nearer Fenny Stratford became banks and professional premises.
+Houses near the railway end were replaced by shops, but those nearer Fenny Stratford became banks and professional premises.
 At the 1971 Census, the population of the Bletchley Urban District was 30,642.